-Merry Gentry by Laurel K. Hamilton - Hamilton is evil and prohibits fan fictions to be done about her books.
-She's probably worried someone will do a better job than her.
-Well, the books are good if you like suspense and sex.
+Merry Gentry by Laurel K. Hamilton - The books are good if you like suspense and sex.
 Rhys, Galen, Doyle, Barinthus, and Usna are (in that order) my top five faves.

 Warriors by Erin Hunter - I love how the cats have their own gods in Star Clan.
 I speculate that all animals, including humans, believe that their species is The Chosen One that the gods are most concerned about.

-Liveship Traders by Robin Hobb - Hobb also doesn't allow fan works.
-I understand why Hamilton feels threatens, but Hobb is a Plot Master and has no reason to be insecure.
+Liveship Traders by Robin Hobb - Very unique method of transport!
 I love Winntrow because how he is in the beginning of the series reminds me of myself as a child.

 Sabriel by Garth Nix - The other two books in that trilogy were not as good because I wanted to thrash Lireal for her pathetic and infuriating self-pity.
 Mogget is my favourite character!